augustss/verse-semantics/Book/docs/13_access.md

 Scoped access creates a hierarchical visibility model where inner scopes can access outer scope members, facilitating nested class designs and complex module structures while maintaining clear boundaries.

-## Dual Specifiers: Separating Read and Write Access
+## Separating Read and Write Access

-One of Verse's most innovative features is the ability to apply different access specifiers to reading and writing operations on the same variable.
+An innovative features is the ability to apply different access specifiers to reading and writing operations on the same variable.
 This fine-grained control allows you to create variables that are widely readable but narrowly writable, implementing common patterns like read-only properties elegantly:

 ```verse
 game_state := class: